The Web Health

 Hold the count of five.

 Relax and return your trunk to the ground.
-Repeat again.
+Repeat.

 What does core do?

-Your core has numerous functions, containing steadiness, balance, breathing, and bowel and bladder regulator.
+Your core has numerous functions, including steadiness, balance, breathing, and a bowel and bladder regulator.

 Movement of the spine